vicsharp-shibusa/kyna/dotnet/apps/Kyna.Importer.Cli/README.md

 # Kyna Importer

-The financial data import utility is a command line interface used to import data from an external API and preserve the results in the `api_transactions` table in the `imports` database.
+The Kyna import utility is a command line interface used to import data from an external API and preserve the results in the `api_transactions` table in the `imports` database.

 The `-s <source name>` argument is *required* (but defaults to `eodhd.com`) when not showing help.
 The only currently supported source is `eodhd.com`.